tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-15-conference-talks.md

 layout: blog
 ---

 I used to speak at conferences all the time.
-I think my most active period was 2011/2012 when I spoke at about 18 different confrences and meetups all around the world including Seattle, Brazil, Europe and the US.
+I think my most active period was 2011/2012 when I spoke at about 18 different confrences and meetups all around the world including Sao Paolo, Seattle, Vegas, Munich, London, NYC and more.

 Then I went to go work at Google and spoke at zero conferences.